 - When a Permission is granted to access external storage, the app is able to access directories other than its intended destination. - Using Storage Access Framework to require users to choose accessible directories results in a cumbersome procedure in which the user must configure a selector on each access.
 Also, when access to the root directory of an external storage is granted, the entirety of that storage becomes accessible.

-Because the StorageVolume#createAccessIntent method is deprecated as of Android 10 (API level 29), Intent#AC-TION_OPEN_DOCUMENT_TREE is used instead for generating Intent25.
+Because the StorageVolume#createAccessIntent method is deprecated as of Android 10 (API level 29), Intent#AC-TION_OPEN_DOCUMENT_TREE is used instead for generating Intent26.

-4.6.3.6 About specifications related to access to external storage in Android 10 (API Level 29)
+4.6.3.6 Storage access for Android 10 and later (internal and external storage)